-(v) General policy on the procurement of fairly and ethically traded goods and services

-Consideration of specific requirements and availability in relation to fairly and ethically traded goods and services will be considered at project development stage and recorded in the project Procurement Strategy for approval prior to commencement.
-The use of the ESPD for regulated procurements allows consideration of whether a potential supplier has been convicted of certain offences and/or committed any acts of professional misconduct and allows suitability to be assessed.
+- undertaking contract management to ensure delivery in accordance with contractual requirements - undertaking procurement strategy compliance checks to provide assurance that the requirements identified at development stage were carried through to the contract - (v) General policy on the procurement of fairly and ethically traded goods and services: - Consideration of specific requirements and availability in relation to fairly and ethically traded goods and services will be considered at project development stage and recorded in the project Procurement Strategy for approval prior to commencement.
+The use of the Single Procurement Document for above threshold procurements allows consideration of whether a potential supplier has been convicted of certain offences and/or committed any acts of professional misconduct and allows suitability to be assessed

-- (a) Undertaking contract management to ensure delivery in accordance with contractual requirements. - (b) Undertaking data collection to identify and analyse trends.
-The data collected will be used to inform regular lessons learned reviews and identify any improvement opportunities. - (c) Undertaking procurement strategy compliance checks to provide assurance that the requirements identified at development stage were carried through to the contract. - (d) Summarising the outcome of the monitoring in Transport Scotland's Annual Procurement Report, in compliance with section 21 of the Procurement Reform (Scotland) Act 2014.

-(vi) General policy on how it intends its approach to regulated procurements involving the provision of food to:

-- Improve the health, wellbeing and education of communities in the authority's area. - Promote the highest standards of animal welfare.
+- undertaking contract management to ensure delivery in accordance with contractual requirements - undertaking procurement strategy compliance checks to provide assurance that the requirements identified at development stage were carried through to the contract - (vi) General policy on how it intends its approach to regulated procurements involving the provision of food to: - Improve the health, wellbeing and education of communities in the authority's area - Promote the highest standards of animal welfare

-This is not applicable to Transport Scotland as the Agency has no requirement to purchase food using regulated procurements.
+This is not applicable to Transport Scotland as the agency has no requirement to purchase food using regulated procurements.